manuel-j-glynias/TSO500/README.md

   ##Annotation:
   1) Data are read from the TSO500_UniqueVariants_runs1-6.csv file in the data directory using the read_tso_unique_variants method in the TSO500.py file.
   2) A key is created for the variant, chr_pos_ref/alt.
-If the mongoDB annvar collection contains a variant with this key, it is fetched
+If the mongoDB ann_var collection contains a variant with this key, it is fetched
   3) If not, the variant is written into VEP input format (using get_vep_var_as_string) then sent to the VEP annotation service in batches of 100.
   4) The results contain arrays of transcript_consequences for each variant.
 An attempt is made to find the consequence that most closely matches the variant decision already made by the OmniSeq pipeline using the method get_best_t_c
   5) The data from this transcript_consequence are added to the variant object, as is additional information from CKB about the gene and variant, and from ClinVar and HotSpot about the variant.